 - Gadgets to make life easier

-Is there load shedding today?
-This is a question that we’ll probably be asking ourselves for a fair amount of time in the near future.
+While we may not have as much power as we’d like over the load shedding situation, it’s vital that we manage other controllable factors during these stressful times.
 Don’t let a dirty home add to the frustration of power cuts – book a professional cleaning service with the expert team at SweepSouth today.